tarantool/doc/doc/1.7/tutorials/c_tutorial.rst

 "stored procedure" is commonly used for historical reasons.

-In this tutorial, which can be followed by anyone with a Tarantool development package and a C compiler, there are four tasks.
+In this tutorial, which can be followed by anyone with a Tarantool development package and a C compiler, there are five tasks.
 The first -- :code:`easy.c` -- prints "hello world".
 The second -- :code:`harder.c` -- decodes a passed parameter value.
 The third -- :code:`hardest.c` -- uses the C API to do a DBMS insert.
 The fourth -- :code:`read.c` -- uses the C API to do a DBMS select.
+The fifth -- :code:`write.c` -- uses the C API to do a DBMS replace.

 After following the instructions, and seeing that the results are what is described here, users should feel confident about